Unified theory of magnetization temperature dependence in ferrimagnets: Historical and physical background

 Furthermore, the sites of type (a) have $Z_{\rm aa} = 8$ nearest neighbors of type (a) and $Z_{\rm ad} = 6$ nearest neighbors of type (d).
 On the other hand, the sites of type (d) have $Z_{\rm dd} = 4$ nearest neighbors of type (d) and $Z_{\rm da} = 4$ nearest neighbors of type (a).
 Therefore, $Z_{\rm ad} \neq Z_{\rm da}$.
 The sites also vary in the configurations of neighboring O$^{2-}$ ions, which create a superexchange interaction between the magnetic ions.

-Over several decades, a variety of exchange integrals for YIG have been proposed, some of which are presented in Tab.\,\ref{t:1} and discussed in Appendix\,\ref{ss:J}.
+Over several decades, a variety of exchange integrals for YIG have been proposed, some of which are listed in Tab.\,\ref{t:1} and discussed in Appendix\,\ref{ss:J}.
 For this paper, we adopt the following values:

 suggested in Ref.\,\cite{Cherepanov1993}.
 We see that the leading interaction is the antiferromagnetic (a-d) interaction characterized by negative exchange integrals $J_{\rm ad} = J_{\rm da} < 0 $.
 This results in a collinear antiferromagnetic arrangement, where all spins in (d) positions $\bm{S}_{\rm d}$ are parallel to each other and oriented along the positive $\widehat{\bm{z}}$-direction, while all (a)-spins $\bm{S}_{\rm a}$ are also parallel but oriented along the negative $\widehat{\bm{z}}$-direction.